 Arts & Media: Jason Mackowiak

-Biological Sciences: Dr. Stephen Banks
+Biological Sciences: Dr. Chris Gissendanner

 Computer Science: Dr. Richard Watson

-Education: Dr. Joyce Farrow (interim)
+Education: Dr. Joyce Farrow

-English: Dr. Terry Harris
+English: Dr. Matthew Pollock

 General Studies: Mary Jarzabek